 We all have that one client…

-Day to day fluctuations in local search results are uncommon.
+Day to day fluctuations in local search results is uncommon.
 Do you know how I know this?
-I don’t.. because I don’t search for the same shit everyday.
-I don’t even look at client SERPS everyday.
-If you search for the same shit everyday, and one day it’s there and the next day it’s not, you’re going to drive yourself friggin crazy.
+I don’t.. because I don’t search for the same look at it every day.
+If you search for the same thing every day, and one day it’s there and the next day it’s not, you’re going to drive yourself friggin crazy.
 (More on this later and what you should be doing.)

 If you are just starting out in Local SEO.. congratulations!
 But make sure you explain to your clients that search results are not static.
 There are many factors why your #1 locally ranked client does not see his business in the 3 pack.

 Here are some factors that may cause a business not to show up in the local section or maps.

 Location – Google customizes searches based on location.
 So if you search for a business outside of the area, it’s highly likely that location is a factor.
 You’re going to have to have different tools to do Google searches as if you were in another zip code or city.

 Google Account – Being logged into a Google Account will get you all kinds of different results.
 If you are logged into a Google Account and have a Google+ profile, it’s highly likely they are seeing search results that are so personal that it even creeps me out.
 Also remember that Android device users are always logged into their devices.